Gene therapy of the human retina: Leber's congenital amaurosis

 Preclinical studies in mouse models of Leber's congenital amaurosis (LCA) were published in 1996 and a study in dogs published in 2001.
 In 2008, three groups reported results of clinical trials using adeno-associated virus for LCA.
 In these studies, an AAV vector encoding the RPE65 gene was delivered via a "subretinal injection", where a small amount of fluid is injected underneath the retina in a short surgical procedure.
 Development continued, and in December 2017 the FDA approved Voretigene neparvovec (Luxturna), an adeno-associated virus vector-based gene therapy for children and adults with biallelic RPE65 gene mutations responsible for retinal dystrophy, including Leber congenital amaurosis.
 People must have viable retinal cells as a prerequisite for the intraocular administration of the drug.

 Age-related macular degeneration

 Following the successful clinical trials in LCA, researchers have been developing similar treatments using adeno-associated virus for age-related macular degeneration (AMD).
 To date, efforts have focused on long-term delivery of VEGF inhibitors to treat the wet form of macular degeneration.
-Whereas wet AMD is currently treated using frequent injections of recombinant protein into the eyeball, the goal of these treatments is long-term disease management following a single administration.
+Whereas wet AMD is treated using frequent injections of recombinant protein into the eyeball, the goal of these treatments is long-term disease management following a single administration.
 One such study is being conducted at the Lions Eye Institute in Australia in collaboration with Avalanche Biotechnologies, a US-based biotechnology start-up.
 Another early-stage study is sponsored by Genzyme Corporation.

+Ixo-vec for Wet AMD

+Ixoberogene soroparvovec (Ixo-vec) is an investigational intravitreal gene therapy treatment targeting wet age-related macular degeneration (AMD) that aims to reduce the treatment burden by decreasing the frequency of anti-VEGF injections.
+Delivered as a single intravitreal injection, Ixo-vec enables sustained release of aflibercept, an anti-VEGF protein that helps control abnormal blood vessel growth and fluid leakage, which are key in AMD progression.
+Results from the OPTIC and LUNA trials demonstrate Ixo-vec's effectiveness in significantly reducing the need for regular injections over extended periods.
+Patients in these trials experienced a reduction in injection frequency by as much as 90%, with many remaining injection-free for extended periods.
+Visual acuity remained stable, and anatomical outcomes, like reductions in central subfield thickness (CST), were achieved.
+Mild intraocular inflammation was the most common side effect, with steroid prophylaxis proving effective in managing this issue.
+This treatment approach, if proven in further studies, could offer AMD patients a more convenient, long-lasting alternative to frequent anti-VEGF injections, enhancing quality of life and treatment adherence.